mayelespino/mayelespino.github.io/docs/index.md

   </tr>
 </table>

-`Office of the CTO` : This team designs, promotes, implememts common solutions accross the Azure organization by collaborating with varios teams with in the organization.
+`Office of the CTO` : This team designs, promotes, implements common solutions accross the Azure organization by collaborating with varios teams with in the organization.

+* __Process and Data analytics__ I analized the code base, the call stack and the data produced by various services to obtain information needed to create reports, alerting and monitoring tools.
+* __System design and proof of concept implementation__ In varions projects our team's role was to implememt common solutions accross the Azure organization .
+As part of that effort, I participated in the design and develop a minimal viable productof the solutions that we proposed and co-developed with and for various teams with in Azure.
+In some cases we implemented the complete solution and handed ownership to on of the partner teams.

  `FleetProcess engineering`: This team was created to find solve gaps in: Our processes and tools used to manage/track Azure's hardware assets around the world.

+ * __Computing System Simulation And Testing Environment__ Ideated, designed and implemented the minimal viable product for a tool used to model computationally processes, data flows, services and their complex relationships.
+ * __Asset traceability__ I participated in the development of tools and services which improved the traceability of assets across Azure.

 <table>
   <tr>